DataBreeze/dbzApi/README.md

 ## Important Files

 - [api.js](https://github.com/DataBreeze/dbzApi/blob/master/api.js) The main entry point for the API server.
 Utilizes node express, cluster, multer and cookie parser.
 Sets up routing for User Authentication calls as well as data source calls.

+- [lib/fbDB.js](https://github.com/DataBreeze/dbzApi/blob/master/lib/fbDB.js) This module is used to connect to and access the mongoDB utilizing mongoose calls.
+File uploads to S3 are managed as well as User authentication and the sending of emails.

+- [lib/fbModels.js](https://github.com/DataBreeze/dbzApi/blob/master/lib/fbModels.js) This module defines the mongoose models used by the system.

 ## Installation